Deciding whether to change your business name isn’t a decision to be taken lightly.

 To keep yourself and your brand safe, it’s always wise to consult an intellectual property attorney before making your final selections.
-A lawyer is the best way to ensure your name is truly ownable.
 They’ll guide you through the process of filing the necessary paperwork and help you protect your name against future threats.

 Does your brand’s name still speak to its various offerings?
 Or is it part of an outdated legacy that no longer reflects who you are today?
 If the latter, renaming can be an effective way to better encompass everything your brand does—or aspires to do in the future.

 3. Your Name Causes Brand Confusion

 Is your business often confused with another business with a similar name?
 Do customers tend to mispronounce your name or have a hard time spelling it?
 Does your name require a lengthy explanation that only kind of makes sense?

 There’s no shortage of ways a business name can cause confusion.
 Each is like a tiny dagger to the heart of brand equity.
 When customers are confused, even momentarily, by your business name, it prevents them from making anything but a negative association with your business.